Reducing nitrates in the Solent

 In addition, there are other initiatives in place, such as Catchment Sensitive Farming, which help to curb excessive nutrient loads from agriculture more broadly.
 The Trust is actively involved in influencing the new Agriculture Bill and we campaign with other NGOs for the continued reduction of chemicals and artificial fertilisers in farming.
+We have an active and successful Farm Advice programme which works directly with many farms and large estates to reduce their impact on the environment.
 We also influence water policy and have campaigned for more investment from water companies in better wastewater treatment.

 We continue to push for more to be done for nature, and we also aim to demonstrate what we mean by delivering high quality solutions and seeking to raising the bar overall.
 The Wildlife Trust’s nutrient mitigation scheme is therefore designed to be rather different from the other mitigation measures being put forward.

 Our scheme is the only one which will deliver significant additional benefits for wildlife as any mitigation sites delivered by us will be transformed into wildlife rich spaces and nature reserves which will be safeguarded in perpetuity.
 In addition, we aim to incorporate additional headroom into our calculations to provide more capacity for nutrient reduction where possible.
 Each mitigation site is considered on a case by case basis, and the nitrate reduction potential depends on several factors as described above.
 However, we will always strive to achieve more than neutrality as this is clearly needed to improve the quality of the Solent’s habitats.